PrithiPal/Optimizing-CNN/README.md

 [MULTIPLE MACHINES - CLUSTER]

-1. Implementation of code at different computer nodes.
-The plan would be to identify independent areas, deploy at nodes and communicate between nodes .
+1. Implement the optimized CNN in a distributed system.
+The plan would be to identify independent areas, deploy at nodes and initiate communication between them.
 2. Design a structure similar to P2P, master-slave or load-balancing.